Nadida22/Banking-Management-App/PotentialUserStories.md

 User Registration:

     As a new user, I want to be able to register for an account with my personal information.
-    As a user, I want my registration process to be secure and require email verification.
-    As a user, I want to receive confirmation upon successful registration.

 User Authentication: